 Strictly in terms of fat loss and fat gain?
 And with all else (e.g. calorie intake, protein intake, fat intake, dietary adherence, etc.) being equal?
 Nope.
-There’s no meaningful difference whatsoever.
+There’s no meaningful difference.
 You’ll lose or gain the same amount of body fat regardless of whether the carbs you eat are “good” or “bad” or “simple” or “complex” or “high glycemic” or “low glycemic” or whatever else.
-(I cover this topic a bit more in my comparison of Brown Rice vs White Rice.)
+(I cover this topic in detail in my comparison of Brown Rice vs White Rice.)

-This is why the higher quality stuff should comprise the majority of your diet (80-90%) while the yummy lower quality stuff should be kept to a small yet still enjoyable and sustainable minimum (10-20%).
+This is why I recommend comprising the majority of your diet (e.g. 80-90%) with higher quality, minimally processed, nutrient-dense foods, while keeping the fun, lower quality stuff to a small yet still enjoyable and sustainable minimum (e.g. 10-20%).

 Q: What if I prefer to use a low carb diet, but not because of any supposed magic of carbs, but because it suits my personal needs and preferences and I find it easier to sustain than other diets?
 What if I simply don’t care that it’s really just a means of getting me to eat fewer calories?
 What if I just happen to like it best?

 That’s totally fine by me.